What I’m Watching Closely This Year

 • Construction Capacity + Costs: The news loves to cover costs.
 What I’m watching is capacity—the real constraint.
 Labor availability, permitting timelines, and material predictability will shape what actually gets built—not demand alone.
 Projects penciled today will look very different under prolonged uncertainty.
 I know this well, as an owner of a construction company and investor in numerous real estate projects; my foot has been loudest on the brakes this year than any other.

 • Rates: Rates remain the most misunderstood and politicized stories in real estate.
 The Fed prefers to live a quiet life—adjusting just enough that we ignore they exist and the economy keeps chugging on.
 But recent economic turmoil and over or too little inflation adjustments have been a hot topic.
 Can the Federal Reserve’s all-powerful lever remain independent and can it change the economy?
 My thought: last year exposed the flaw in the thinking that raising rates = slow the economy whereas cut rates = restart housing.
 The Fed can influence short-term borrowing but it doesn’t control the outcome.
 Even as the Fed cut rates late last year, mortgage rates barely moved.
 The yield spread between what banks borrow at and what consumers pay widened.
 Like by a historic spread.
 Translation: the Fed eased, but housing didn’t feel it.
 With a new Fed chair coming this spring, questions on the Fed’ independence might be tested.
 Instead, what I’m watching, isn’t what the Fed does—but whether the market listens.
 Because in my opinion, the next move in housing won’t come from a podium.
+Curiously, the Mortgage Bankers Association projects average mortgage rates of 6.4% in 2026, a reminder that meaningful relief may still be elusive.

-Work With Adam
+Work With Us

 Follow Me on Instagram